Offbeat Arunachal: Mechuka & Anini

 This morning is dedicated to the Mathun Valley – an untouched paradise where the Andra and Mathun rivers have a confluence.
 Grasslands, dense forests, the sound of the rivers dancing together; adventure doesn’t always shout – sometimes it just sits within you.

 The road back feels different now.
 We stop at the Golden Pagoda in Namsai – calm, golden, grounding.
 A moment to reflect before the world slowly comes back.
-It’s a long drive but one of full of inside jokes, anecdotes and “I’ll miss you!”as our week has passed by together.
+It’s a long drive but one of full of inside jokes, anecdotes and “I’ll miss you!” as our week has passed by together.
+Evening, Dibrugarh.

 GET DETAILS!